Hasan Muratović: Political career

 Muratović began his political career in the beginning of the Bosnian War.
 In June 1992, he took position of minister in the first wartime government of the Republic of Bosnia and Herzegovina.
 He served in different ministerial positions in all six war governments, the longest period as a minister without portfolio and president of State Committee for Cooperation with UNPROFOR (United Nations Protection Force) and other international organizations.
 He was known as a very successful negotiator.
 Muratović negotiated also, through all of the war, with enemies (other two warring sides).
 In memoirist books written by representatives of international organizations, Muratović is described as a tough and rational negotiator.
-After the Dayton Agreement had been signed, in which signatory ceremony he participated, he became the 4th, and ultimately last, Prime Minister of the Republic of Bosnia and Herzegovina on 30 January 1996, a position he held on to until 3 January 1997.
+After the Dayton Agreement had been signed, in which signatory ceremony he participated, he became the last Prime Minister of the Republic of Bosnia and Herzegovina on 30 January 1996, serving until 3 January 1997.

 During his period as Prime Minister, Muratović created the first plan for post-war reconstruction, together with World Bank expert teams, completed negotiations with Paris and London Clubs and other international financial institutions.
 He also organised donor conferences held with the support of the High Representative of the UN and EU in which US5.1 billion was collected for the post-war recovery.
 Muratović was also governor of Bosnia and Herzegovina for the World Bank from 1996 to 1998.
 He acted as a leader of two election campaigns for the Party of Democratic Action (SDA) in 1996 and in 2002.
 In both he obtained the best results.

 After the first post-war elections, Muratović became the first Minister of Foreign Trade and Economic Relations on 3 January 1997, but resigned two years later after getting appointed as Bosnia and Herzegovina Ambassador to Croatia on 4 February 1999.
 In 2002, he left the ambassador role and became the Vice President of the Parliamentary Assembly of the Council of Europe.
-Muratović resigned from that position in 2004, taking the new position of rector at the University of Sarajevo.
+Muratović resigned from that position in 2004, taking the new position of rector at the University of Sarajevo, serving until 2006.